jharwell/libra/docs/src/design/cli.rst

 When workflow presets are used
 -------------------------------

-``libra ci``
+``clibra ci``
-  Checks whether a workflow preset named ``<n>`` exists in either preset file.
-If found, delegates entirely to ``cmake --workflow --preset <n>``.
+  Checks whether a workflow preset named ``<name>`` exists in either preset file.
+If found, delegates entirely to
+  ``cmake --workflow --preset <name>``.
 If absent, falls back to sequencing individual cmake/ctest invocations and emits a warning suggesting the workflow preset be added.

 When workflow presets are not used
 ----------------------------------